csanjeewag/personal-note-test-project/README.md

 ## Project description ##

-The text file can be altered and saved back in an archived or non-archived state This is a REST API based project developed in NodeJs to manage personal notes.
+This is a REST API based project developed in NodeJs to manage personal notes.
 The content is saved in .txt files.
 The content is not stored in the Database.
 And the text files are saved in the server whereas the other details such as user ID, file name, title, and created time.
 Based on user preference the user can save the file in a.txt file format or .zip archive file format.
 The text can be retrieved in two ways which are if it’s an archived file it can be retrieved in archived format and if the content is saved in a text file it can be retrieved in the same file format.
 The content in the text file can be modified and saved back either as an archived file or a text file.

 ## Assumptions ##